Albertzue/learning_language/english/from_books.md

 ## masquerade `behaviour that is intended to prevent the truth about something unpleasant or not wanted from becoming known`
 Masquerading is a special type of SNAT in which one computer rewrites packets to make them appear to come from itself

+## stymie `to prevent something from happening or someone from achieving a purpose`
+we are still stymied by a basic fact: software has to run on hardware